ksinha49/ent-chat/README.md

 ## Features

-- Streaming chat responses from the `/ask` endpoint
 - Suggested prompts loaded from `public/prompts.json`
 - FAQ page at `/faq`
 - UI components from the Shadcn library without using the CLI